tozny/e3db-python/README.md

 print_results("getting records with server_1 and server_2 in meta with the plain field (returns nothing)", results)
 ```

-Search fields can be intermingled
+Search terms can be intermingled

 ```python
 # AND is the logical operator and returns records that match all conditions within the match parameters.